keboola/connection-docs/components/writers/bi-tools/index.md

 ---

 Data destination connectors export data from Keboola to external systems.
-The following data destination connector allow to push data to various business intelligence platforms:
+The following data destination connectors allow to push data to various business intelligence platforms:

 - [GoodData](/components/writers/bi-tools/gooddata/) --- writes tables to [GoodData](https://www.gooddata.com/) and optionally also manages the GoodData project LDM.